 From Seller Central, you can quickly scan many key data points for all of your Amazon listings and make many basic inventory adjustments manually—either by individual product or in batches—including:

 - Change quantity on hand

 - See seller fees for each product

-- View FBA or merchant-fulfilled stock levels
+- View Fulfillment by Amazon (FBA) or merchant-fulfilled stock levels

 - Track FBA shipments at every stage